 This story originally appeared in the author’s liberal arts capstone project in her study on character development.
 Although the story and its characters stand alone, this piece is the first in a three-part series with subtly obvious connections.
-Keep an eye out for Parts II and III coming next!
+Read Part II here and Part III here!

 “A Wrong Turn of Fate” is copyrighted by Pillar House Press.
 No part of this publication may be reproduced by any means without written permission from the publisher.